Frequently asked questions

 During your assessment, be sure to mention any headwear that you might want or be required to use.
 Your surgeon can then take this into account when planning your procedure.

 What should I do when visiting the hairdresser?

 During hair treatments, always cover your abutment.
 You can use the special abutment cover provided with your sound processor.
 Make sure to protect or remove your sound processor during visits to the hairdresser or when applying hair products.
 You should also cover your abutment when using hair gel or hair spray.

 Can Ponto activate security alarms at airports?

 The implant and abutment are made of titanium, which doesn’t set off any kind of alert.
-The Ponto sound processor, however, may trigger an alert, but can easily be removed to prevent this.
-When travelling abroad, remember to take your MRI/Security control information card with you.
+The Ponto sound processor may trigger an alert, however, but it can easily be removed to prevent this.
+When travelling abroad, remember to take your MRI/Security Control information card with you.
 If you should need medical treatment, it will help you explain why the implant and abutment must be left in place.
 You can also present this card when passing through airport security.

 Are there any weather conditions I need to be aware of?